 $book->appendChild($book_isbn);

-$xml->appendChild($books); // We add the books element under XML
+$xml->appendChild($books); // Add the books element to the XML document.

 ?>

-If we look at the library.xml file we created above:
+If we look at the library.xml file created above:

 <?xml version="1.0" encoding="UTF-8"?>